rbamb/ENRE-marker/README.md

   name: string,
   version: 7-chars-git-commit-code,
   lang: language-code,
-  progress: number(0...100)
+  progress: number(0...100),
+  claimed: bool
 }
 ```

-* `progress` is the label progress where `100` means that all entities and relations are labeled.
+* `progress` is the label progress where `100` means that all entities and relations are labeled;

+* `claimed` indicates that whether the current user has claimed this project.

 ###### if failed